Abdelati El Guesse

 Abdelati El Guesse (born 27 February 1993) is a Moroccan middle-distance runner competing primarily in the 800 metres.
 He represented his country at the 2015 World Championships in Beijing without advancing from the first round.
-In addition, he won the silver medal at the 2015 Summer Universiade.
+He won the silver medal at the 2015 Summer Universiade.

 At the 2020 Summer Olympics, he competed in the men's 800 metres event.

 His personal best in the event is 1:44.84, set in Tokyo in 2021.